jsd-riyadh/project3/readme.md

 cashMemoryPerformance(gameLevel)
 ```

-Here the mechanisem of check maching images and count the flibs till finish the games
+Here the mechanisem of check maching images and count the flips till finish the games
 ```sh
  $(() => { // get images based on selected type of animal
         $.ajax(settings).done(function (response) {